AndreBaltazar8/ablac/docs/compiler-api.md

 contained variant.
 They perform the same validation and emit the same ABI manifest as `compilerExportFunction(handle, name)` and `compilerExportCheckedFunction(handle, name)`; those functions remain available for compiler extensions that select exports dynamically.
+`@export(["primary", "compatibility"])` publishes multiple native names for one source implementation; naked assembly definitions use LLVM aliases so the body is emitted once.
 The ABI rung accepts up to 16 value `bool`, `char`, `f32`, `f64`, signed or unsigned 8/16/32/64-bit integer, borrowed `string`, or direct non-escaping `(i64) -> i64` callback parameters